ossf/scorecard-action/README.md

     [Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection)
     check.
 Without a PAT, Scorecards will run all checks except the Branch-Protection check
--  Private repositories need a PAT to use any Scorecard Action functions.
+-  Private repositories need a PAT to use any Scorecard Action functions

 Using a PAT introduces risks, however.
 Due to a limitation of the GitHub permission model, the PAT needs
-[write permission to the repository](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) through the `repo` scope. **The PAT will be stored as a [GitHub encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and be accessible by all the workflows and maintainers of a repository.
+[write permission to the repository](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) through the `repo` scope. **The PAT will be stored as a [GitHub encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and be accessible by all the workflows and maintainers of a repository.**
 This means another maintainer on your project could potentially use the token to impersonate you.
 If there is an exploitable bug in a workflow with write permissions, an external contributor could potentially exploit it to extract the PAT.

-We strongly recommend that you **do not use a PAT** unless you feel that the risks introduced are outweighed by the functionality they support.
+We strongly recommend that you **do not use a PAT** unless you feel that the risks introduced are outweighed by the functionalities they support.

 ## Installation